 As for our hospital, as mentioned above, even if two hospitals are affiliated with the same corporation, they are different medical institutions, so there is no need to select the same IRB only because they are affiliated with the same corporation.
 Therefore, it is possible that different medical institutions may have different deliberation results even for the same case.

-Also, even in the case of global clinical trials, if they are conducted only at our affiliated hospitals, but other institutions also participate, we do not think it is significant to unify the views of only our organization.
+Also, even in the case of international joint clinical trials, if they are conducted only at our affiliated hospitals, but other institutions participate, we do not think it is significant to unify the views of only our organization.

 So here is my question.
 (Please tell us your opinion on GCP in general, without considering the policy of the corporation.)

-- Even if an organization (corporation) affiliated with a certain hospital establishes a "corporate IRB," is there any problem with the hospital establishing its own IRB and submitting its deliberations to that IRB?
+- Even if an organization (corporation) affiliated with a certain hospital establishes a "corporate IRB," is there any problem with the hospital setting up its own IRB and referring deliberations to that IRB?
 Also, is it possible to select either a corporate IRB or a medical institution-established IRB depending on the case?

-- Do you think it is important to have a unified view on global clinical trials by a corporation or other group organization, separately from other clinical trials?
+- Do you think it is important to have a unified view on international clinical trials by a corporate or other group organization, separately from other clinical trials?

 Answer 1